-At Manhattan Cardiovascular Associates, under management of a top cardiologist in NYC, Dr. Ghalchi we provide effective treatment for irregular heart beat and it’s underlined conditions which can include heart disease and arrhythmia.
-It’s always best to seek immediate treatment from one of the best heart and cardiovascular doctors in NYC
+At Manhattan Cardiovascular Associates, under management of a top cardiologist in NYC, Dr. Ghalchi we provide effective irregular heartbeat or palpitations treatment and it’s underlined conditions which can include heart disease and arrhythmia.
+It’s always best to seek immediate treatment from one of the best heart doctors and cardiovascular specialists in NYC.

 Palpitations are sensations that originate in your heart.
 They have alternately been described by cardiovascular doctors as: